facebook/react/docs/docs/05-reusable-components.md

 ## Mixins

-If you're still using `React.createClass` to create your components (ES6 Classes or Stateless components don't support Mixins), sometimes very different components may share some common functionality.
+If you're still using `React.createClass` to create your components (ES6 Classes and Stateless components don't support Mixins), sometimes very different components may share some common functionality.
 These are sometimes called [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
 React provides `mixins` to solve this problem.

 One common use case is a component wanting to update itself on a time interval.
 It's easy to use `setInterval()`, but it's important to cancel your interval when you don't need it anymore to save memory.
 React provides [lifecycle methods](/react/docs/working-with-the-browser.html#component-lifecycle) that let you know when a component is about to be created or destroyed.
 Let's create a simple mixin that uses these methods to provide an easy `setInterval()` function that will automatically get cleaned up when your component is destroyed.